daskol/telepyth/README.md

 #### Native Usage

-Note that you can use TelePyth to send notifications via telegram without any wrappers and bindings.
+Note that you can use TelePyth to send notifications via Telegram without any wrappers and bindings.
 This is useful for bash scripting.
 Just request TelePyth backend directly to notify user.
 For instance, to send message from bash: